-Keep in mind, weirs wear out over time and require a considerable amount of care and maintenance.
-They’re not extremely durable pieces of equipment, given they’re made out of plastic and styrofoam and are exposed to sunlight and the elements 24/7.
+Keep in mind that weirs wear out over time and require considerable care and maintenance.
+They’re not extremely durable pieces of equipment, given they’re made of plastic and styrofoam and are exposed to sunlight and the elements 24/7.
 You should expect to change your weir semi-regularly.

 Step-by-Step Process for Replacing a Skimmer Weir